 Why vaccinate adults against pneumococcal disease?

-- More than 50,000 cases of pneumococcal bacteremia occur in the US each year.
-The case-fatality rate of bacteremia among adults is 15-20 percent.
+- More than 30,000 cases of invasive pneumococcal disease (meningitis and bacterermia) occur in the US each year.

 - As many as 175,000 people are hospitalized due to pneumococcal pneumonia in the US each year.
 The case-fatality rate of pneumococcal pneumonia is 5-7 percent.